 GE needed ownership over its branded signage.
 It was working with a sign company that owned all of its standards and specifications, and the multinational wanted to take these back into its own hands.
-Over the course of time, as GE transformed from a manufacturing company to a digital industrial conglomerate, logo standards had become fragmented, and the sign conversion process lacked visual consistency and cost efficiency.
+Over time, as GE transformed from a manufacturing company to a digital industrial conglomerate, logo standards had become fragmented and the sign conversion process lacked visual consistency and cost efficiency.

 Big-picture vision drives a detailed approach

-Utilizing our proprietary sign conversion management system, SignChart®, the GE team is able to accurately track every decision made throughout the process, and closely supervise execution.
+Using our proprietary sign conversion management system, SignChart®, the GE team is able to accurately track every decision made throughout the process and closely supervise execution.
 The result is a more unified brand presence across all facilities and touchpoints.

-Consistent and efficient — from Kansas to Kuala Lampur
+Consistent and efficient — from Kansas to Kuala Lumpur

-It’s one thing for a global brand to develop sign standards, and quite another to implement those standards in places as far-flung as Kuala Lampur, where manufacturing vendors are unfamiliar, or preferred materials are unavailable or cost-prohibitive.
+It’s one thing for a global brand to develop sign standards and quite another to implement those standards in places as far-flung as Kuala Lumpur, where manufacturing vendors are unfamiliar and preferred materials are unavailable or cost-prohibitive.
 A key to the GE team’s success is finding reputable vendors and executing a unified brand even in remote locations, substituting materials as necessary without sacrificing consistency or brand integrity.
 Negotiating and managing vendor relationships ensures alignment between signage execution and specifications, streamlining an otherwise overwhelming endeavor.

 A home fit for a Nobel Prize

-For GE’s Global Research center in Niskayuna, N.Y., the GE team and Monigle sought to highlight the company’s rich history and many accomplishments through experiential branded interiors.
-One of the largest industrial research sites anywhere in the world, the 550-acre innovation hub serves as the professional home for 2,000 of GE’s brightest scientists and engineers, and hosts countless visitors.
-Lobby features like video, images and super graphics help set the stage for the priceless artifacts — including famed inventions, two Nobel Prizes and Thomas Edison’s desk — that have at last been elevated to the prominence they deserve through custom displays.
+For GE’s Global Research center in Niskayuna, New York, the GE team and Monigle sought to highlight the company’s rich history and many accomplishments through experiential branded interiors.
+One of the largest industrial research sites anywhere in the world, the 550-acre innovation hub serves as the professional home for 2,000 of GE’s brightest scientists and engineers and hosts countless visitors.
+Lobby features like video, images and super graphics help set the stage for the priceless artifacts—including famed inventions, two Nobel Prizes and Thomas Edison’s desk—that have at last been elevated to the prominence they deserve through custom displays.